-In this steps you will configure your DNS to make sure subdomains are created and connected.
+Now it’s time for the tricky part: configuring your DNS entries to make sure your separate language-specific subdomains are created and connected.

 The subdomains will display the translations of your Wix website once configured.

-You need to add several entries in your DNS record.
-Go to your Wix admin area, in Setting > Domains.
+Like in the screenshot above, you need to add several entries in your DNS records.
+Go to your Wix admin area, in Settings > Domains.

-If you are not sure how to do it or where it is, we can help you.
+If you are not sure how to do this or where to find your DNS records, we can help you.
 Just email us at firstname.lastname@example.org.

-When you added and saved your entries, go back your Weglot account tab, click “Check DNS” and you should have a green check icon, it means the DNS were successfully configured.
+Once you’ve added and saved your entries, go back your Weglot account tab, click “Check DNS” and you should see a green check icon; this means the DNS entries you made have been successfully configured.
 Then, click on “Next”.

 Finished!
 If you go to your website, you’ll now see the language button appear at the very bottom right.
-Give a few minutes to make sure your subdomains are properly setup, then you can try to change the language and you will see your translated website.
+Give it a few minutes to make sure your subdomains are properly set up, then you can try changing the language—and you will see your translated website.